slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you."
 -- Dale Carnegie [1888]*

-> *"If you expect magic in every encounter, you’ll find it."
--- Adam Robinson [1955]*

-> *"Millenials who learn the dark Boomer arts of phone calls and eye contact will inherit the earth."
--- x@molson_hart*

-### Why most people don’t like networking?

-Handling rejection is hard.
-Period.
-We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.

 > *"Don’t take it personally when someone turns you down.
 Assume they are like you: busy, occupied, distracted.
 Try again later.
 It’s amazing how often a second try works."
 -- Kevin Kelly [1952]*

+> *"If you expect magic in every encounter, you’ll find it."
+-- Adam Robinson [1955]*

+> *"Millenials who learn the dark Boomer arts of phone calls and eye contact will inherit the earth."
+-- x@molson_hart*

 ### How to prepare an elevator pitch?

 <!--
 - I help (or a derivative) investors (target: people is too generalist but don’t over tailor it) to build better things (skill. use intrigue and confidence)
 6 or 7 words — short and sweet and confident and interesting.
 Costumise it for the context to make it more relevant.
+#q["The best elevator pitch is the one that makes someone lean in and ask, 'Tell me more.'" -- Guy Kawasaki $  1954  $]
+#q["A good pitch tells a story.
+A great pitch makes the listener the hero of that story." -- Oren Klaff $  1970  $]
 -->

 > *"If you can’t sell yourself in 1 sentence you won’t be able to sell yourself in several paragraphs."
 -- Sahil Lavingia [1989]*

-Choose truth or your self-mythology will seduce you.
+Choose truth, or your self-mythology will seduce you.

 > *"When it comes to the story of our own lives, we’re more like novelists, not journalists.
 We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
 So a bio becomes a highlight reel of pedigree and accomplishments.
 Most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
 That story might be «rags to riches», «rising from the ashes», «one yes after a thousand nos», «crazy till I wasn’t» or any one of the familiar narratives we’ve heard from our heroes."
 -- x@jordanharbinger*